Children’s Health Improvement Partnership of Indiana

 Professor, School of Public Health

-Dr. Nancy Swigonski’s areas of interest are in primary care, medical home, quality of life, improvement science, quality improvement, improvement partnerships, and children with special health care needs.
+The areas of interest for Nancy Swigonski, MD, MPH, are in primary care, medical home, quality of life, improvement science, quality improvement, improvement partnerships, and children with special health care needs.

-Dr. Michelle Curtin is a Developmental-Behavioral Pediatrician (DBP) as well as an Assistant Professor of Clinical Pediatrics at Indiana University School of Medicine.
+Michelle Curtin, DO, is a developmental-behavioral pediatrician (DBP) as well as an assistant professor of clinical pediatrics at Indiana University School of Medicine.
 She currently serves as liaison for the American Academy of Pediatrics Section on Developmental-Behavioral Pediatrics executive committee.

 Pediatric Practice Liaison